 HOW FAMILY AND FRIENDS CAN HELP

-Living with MS is a lifelong journey through which people develop an awareness of their behaviours, nutrition, lifestyle and activities that enable them to lead their best lives.
+Living with MS is a lifelong journey through which people develop awareness of their behaviours, nutrition, lifestyle and activities, which in turn could enable them to lead their best lives.
 It is an ongoing process that involves taking action and making positive choices across a whole range of areas.

 - Everyday tasks